The Social Media Years

 What to say

-"What you are calling followers is mostly accounts that watched you once and never thought about you again.
-Some of them are bots.
-A few are real people you actually know.
-Which group are you afraid of losing?"
+"What you're calling followers is mostly accounts that watched you once and never thought about you again, some are bots, and a few are real people you actually know.
+Which group are you actually afraid of losing?
+You can archive the account, step away for a month, and see what you miss, without deleting anything."

 What not to say